Ad fraud prevention and mobile marketing: How to beat the fraudsters

 In some ways, that’s not surprising.

-And there’s plenty of bot traffic and fake clicks in our clients’ ad campaigns … including fraud that third-party solutions and dedicated fraud detection companies simply cannot detect.
+And there’s plenty of bot traffic and fake clicks in ad campaigns … including fraud that third-party solutions and dedicated fraud detection companies simply cannot detect.
 With programmatic ad campaigns, real-time bidding, and high-speed modern digital marketing, it can certainly be challenging.

 And yes, Singular can help media buyers with that.

-Our focus: mobile app install fraud
+Singular primarily focuses on mobile app install fraud

 At Singular, we focus largely on mobile app fraud.
 That doesn’t mean we ignore fraudulent clicks or fake clicks or faked ad impressions.
 On the contrary, we do significant detection and prevention.
 But app install fraud is a core focus.
-That’s because our business as a mobile measurement partner for Facebook, Google, Apple, Snap, Pinterest, and hundreds of other ad networks allows to to zoom in on this particular area.
+That’s because our business as a mobile measurement partner for Facebook, Google, Apple, Snap, Pinterest, and hundreds of other ad networks allows us to zoom in on this particular area.

 (Of course, our marketing analytics product works for all marketing: mobile, web, even offline.)

 Mobile app fraud is a lucrative space for fraudsters, which makes ad fraud prevention challenging, to say the least.
 As we mentioned in our recent fraud report, estimates of the costs of digital ad fraud range from a “low” of $19 billion annually to a high of $42 billion.
 With app developers now spending more than $40 billion annually to drive mobile app installs, a big chunk of your brand dollars is going to smart but ethically challenged hackers.
+And, their false positives are ruining your ROI measurement analytics.

-How mobile ad fraudsters get paid
+How the bad guys of mobile advertising get paid

 Fraudsters get started on the lucrative career path of fake clicks, fraudulent traffic, bots, and faked views of video ads by getting set up with an ad exchange as a publisher.
 In the web space, that might be as a long-tail website.
 In the mobile app space, it’s probably some anonymous copycat app, or a utility app like a flashlight.